Extending FEniCS to Work in Higher Dimensions Using Tensor Product Finite Elements: Numerical Verifications

 \section{Numerical Verifications}

-For each of the three problem \eirik{introduced in Section~\ref{sec:methods}, we consider and implement a specific test case} in FEniCS. \eirik{To verify the developed framework, we investigate the $h-$convergence properties of the implemented methods by consideration of the rate of convergence of the FE solutions.
-The test and trial spaces in all cases consist of continuous Lagrange polynomials of degree 1.}
+For each of the four problem \eirik{introduced in Section~\ref{sec:methods}, we consider and implement a specific test case} in FEniCS. \two{Since all of the above derivations only rely on integration of the subdomains, the implementation in FEniCS is possible without modification of the FEniCS codebase.
+Detailed tutorials for each of the following test cases are available on GitHub at~\url{https://github.com/Markloveland/FEniCS_Tensor_Product_Demos.git} in the form of Jupyter notebooks.} \eirik{To verify the developed framework, we investigate the $h-$convergence properties of the implemented methods by consideration of the rate of convergence of the FE solutions.
+The test and trial spaces in all cases consist of continuous Lagrange polynomials of degree 1.} \two{To do this for each test case, the $L^{\infty}$ and $L^2$ error norms are computed as the grids are uniformly refined.
+The $L^{\infty}$ is computed as:

+where $N$ is the set that contains the indices for all $i,j$ nodes, while $L^2$ error is computed as: